bomsy/bomsy.github.io/_posts/2016-02-24-class-in-javascript.md

 comments: true
 ---

-The ECMAScript standard specifies internal properties<!--more-->, some of which are common to all JavaScript objects.
+The ECMAScript standard specifies internal properties...<!--more-->, some of which are common to all JavaScript objects.

 These are invisible properties which exist solely for specification purposes.